 Based on InnReg's experience with designing, implementing, and running compliance programs that include remote resources, we'd like to share some guidance to help you ensure smooth compliance operations in these challenging times.

 - Workflows and Procedures.
-Review all workflows and procedures to determine which activities can be handled remotely assuming that compliance resources have access to relevant systems
+Review all workflows and procedures to determine which activities can be handled remotely assuming that compliance resources have access to relevant systems.

 - Third-Party Partners.
 Identify any operational changes that might occur with your third-party partners by paying close attention to any communications they provide, as well as through conversations with your relationship or account managers at those partner organizations.

 - Workplace Safety Guidelines.
-For any mission-critical tasks that cannot be handled outside of your operating locations, staff will still need to report to work.
-With your bare-minimum onsite staff, be sure to follow guidelines for social distancing and the disinfection of surfaces so that your office environment is as safe for them as possible.
+For any mission-critical tasks that cannot be handled outside of your operating locations, staff will still need to report to the office.
+With your bare-minimum onsite staff, be sure to follow guidelines for social distancing and the disinfection of surfaces so that your environment is as safe for them as possible.
 In addition, be sure that employees know that they not only can but must remain absent if they suspect they have the virus or have had contact with an infected person.
 The World Health Organization maintains a guide for proper protective measures.

 - Work-from-Home Best Practices.
-Enable staff to succeed if they normally work in an office environment and must now work from home.
+Enable staff to succeed if they normally work in an office environment and must now do their jobs from home.
 Working from home can be an adjustment from finding a quiet workspace to managing distractions to coping with no contact with peers.
 Inc Magazine recently published an excellent guide to overcoming the challenges of a transition from working at home.
 Share this guide with all team members, be clear on your new norms and expectations, and potentially implement a “buddy system” pairing office workers with more practiced remote workers for both practical advice and moral support.

 - Extra Quality Controls.
 This pandemic comes with a high level of uncertainty and concern, which places stress on your team and raises the probability of errors and omissions.
-Redouble all of your efforts at quality control, including closer monitoring of work products and transactions, higher sampling rates of quality checks, and greater scrutiny applied to any reviews and approvals.
+Redouble all of your efforts at quality control, including closer monitoring of products and transactions, higher sampling rates of quality checks, and greater scrutiny applied to any reviews and approvals.
 Extra vigilance will help prevent problems from slipping past your compliance controls.

 - Business Continuity.
 Take business continuity planning seriously.
 Ideally, you will already have fallback plans in place for what would happen if people or systems become available.
 In that case, you should now review those plans, ensure they would stand the test of likely coronavirus impacts, and then recommunicate those plans to everyone who carries out compliance processes as well as front, middle, and back-office staff.
 If continuity plans are lacking or absent, you cannot afford to procrastinate.
-Make or reinforce your continuity plans now, and do rigorous scenario testing (including running tabletop and live simulations) to make sure they work as well as they seem to on paper.
+Make or reinforce your continuity plans now, and do rigorous scenario testing (including running tabletop and live simulations) to make sure they function as well as they seem to on paper.